langurmonkey/website-source/content/blog/2021/dark-theme-redesign.md

 The browser should be able to pick up the right theme depending on the user-set preference.

-However, this is fully automatic, and I want the user to be able to **override** the browser setting by clicking on a button (<i class="fa fa-lightbulb-o"></i>).
+However, this is fully automatic, and I want the user to be able to **override** the browser setting by clicking on a button (<i class="fa fa-moon"></i>/<i class="fa fa-sun"></i>).
 To that purpose, I have written a very small javascript file (*Edit: the contents of the file are now served inline to reduce the amount of requests*) which checks whether the browser setting is available and enabled.
 If so, then the dark mode CSS class `"dark-mode"` is added to a few DOM elements (namely the `<body>`, the `<header>` and `#menu`).
 The following snippet contains the main CSS setup for the default (light) and dark modes.
 The values of the colors themselves are defined in the theme CSS file.

 {{< highlight css "linenos=table" >}}
 body {